sdale28/MAE-322-DynaSaRR/README.md

   - [T6Config and Driver][1]
 <br/><br/>

 \* Note that as of 4/16/19 Teensyduino does not work with Arduino 1.8.9.
 You must install Arduino 1.8.8, then install Teensyduino and it should work.
 [This link][13] takes you to install previous versions of Arduino.
 And [this link][3] let's you install the current version of Arduino.
+Also note that only one version can be installed at a time.
 <br/><br/>

 ### Software Setup: